Books deserve a voice.

 audiobooker compile

-audiobooker render Python API
+audiobooker master-check mybook.m4b Python API

 From EPUB